All Products

 1. Go to the PolarDB console.

-4. In the Switch Business DTS Database dialog box, select Source Instance DTS Task (Forward Switchover) or Destination Instance DTS Task (Switchover Rollback).
+4. In the Switch Business DTS Database dialog box, select either Source Instance DTS Task (Forward Switchover) or Destination Instance DTS Task (Switchover Rollback).

 Important

-2. Click Submit Forward Switchover.
+2. Click Commit Forward Switchover.

-2. Click Submit Switchover Rollback.
+2. Click Commit Switchover Rollback.

 Note

-Step 5: Complete the upgrade
+Step 5: Complete upgrade

 Important